maxjeffwell/full-stack-capstone-client/README.md

 educationELLy

 educationELLy aims to engage regular classroom teachers in the English language learning process by providing them with quick access to relevant information about the ELL students in their classes.
-By making ELL student accessible to mainstream teachers and ELL teachers alike, educationELLy keeps an ELL student's teachers updated on his or her English language proficiency and provides a centralized platform through which all teachers can participate in the feedback process. educationELLy bridges the gap between Ell teachers and regular teachers and facilitates the creation of a more integrated curriculum for English language learners.
+By making ELL student accessible to mainstream teachers and ELL teachers alike, educationELLy keeps an ELL student's teachers updated on his or her English language proficiency and provides a centralized platform through which all teachers can participate in the feedback process. educationELLy bridges the gap between ELL teachers and regular teachers and facilitates the creation of a more integrated curriculum for English language learners.
 With educationELLy, all teachers become language teachers.

 __________________________________________________
 A deployed version of the educationELLy app with associated demo account information can be found here: